Frequently Asked Questions

 - And the big ones, feeds and speeds.

-– Here are a few links so you have an understanding of some of the numbers that get thrown around, Protomold is using I believe large Haas mills, top tier software and trained machinists says “In general, tolerances of ±0.005 in.
+– Here are a few links so you have an understanding of some of the numbers that get thrown around, Protomold is using I believe large Haas mills, top tier software, and trained machinists.
+They say “In general, tolerances of ±0.005 in.
 (0.13mm) are expected” from here.
 The tiny Hass is bare bones at $65,000 to try and put things in perspective.
 I chose protomold because you can see the actual cost, example.

 – Here is an idea of what each added zero cost in your measurements.
 Rough is .030″ (.762mm). link

-– Wood changes size by about 4% seasonally due to humidity (1m = 40mm change) .
+– Wood can change size by up to 4% seasonally due to humidity (1m = up to 40mm change), so be mindful of what you expect out of wood.
 A 500mm piece of Aluminum grows or shrinks by about 0.1mm per 5 degrees change in Celsius.

 -Nema 23’s are no longer supported.
 They are not needed.
 The MPCNC uses 2 steppers in the X and Y axis and ran great with small 42OZ/IN steppers wired in parallel.
 The kits, currently, come with 72OZ/IN steppers wired in series.

 -A more powerful spindle isn’t always better.
-The machine has been designed for something roughly the physical size and weight of the Dewalt dw660.
+The MPCNC has been designed for something roughly the physical size and weight of the Dewalt dw660.
 Physically larger spindles move the cutter further from the gantry decreasing the rigidity.
-Heavier means slower accelerations in all axis.
+Heavier means slower accelerations in all axis, on all machines.

 -A Dremel style tool usually is not a good option.
 They tend to have high run out, low power, and high price tag.
 Most people already have one and they do work, I understand this, but don’t expect stellar results, it is a good option to get your feet wet with a minimal initial expense if you already own one.